- Pain relief from toothache, abscesses and dry socket

 For larger chips, they may build the tooth back to its original shape with a kind of filling – a process known as dental bonding.
 This can be done using a tooth-colored composite material or silver amalgam.

 Provided there is no decay in the tooth that needs to be removed, bonding doesn't require an anesthetic.
 The dentist roughens the surface of the tooth using a gel then adds adhesive.
 After that, they apply the bonding material and mold it to the desired shape.
 It's then hardened using UV light.

 This fascinating instructional video shows that dental bonding is just as much an art form as it is a medical procedure:

 If you have a chipped front tooth you may want to have it repaired simply for aesthetic reasons.
-Where the chip is too large for bonding, you will have the option of porcelain veneers or composite veneers or crowns.
+Where chips are too large for bonding, you will have the option of porcelain veneers or composite veneers or crowns.
 Avoid less expensive veneer options like snap-on veneers, or Instasmile, which, as you can see from our Instasmile reviews, can do more harm than good.